shannaurelle/lockdown-master/README.md

 ## License

-This project has no license - see the [LICENSE.md](LICENSE.md) file for details All rights and content are reserved to the authors.
+This project has no license.
+All rights and content are reserved to the authors.

 ## Acknowledgments